Hamilton wins Spanish GP ahead of Verstappen

 Daniel Ricciardo was sixth for McLaren.
 Carlos Sainz in the other Ferrari was seventh, followed by McLaren’s Lando Norris, Esteban Ocon in an Alpine and Pierre Gasly for Alpha Tauri rounding out the top ten.

-Health restrictions have limited spectators for Sunday’s race to one thousand locals who are members of the circuit.
+Health restrictions limited spectators for Sunday’s race to one thousand locals who are members of the circuit.
 In 2019, 90,000 fans attended.

 “There are a thousand here, but we know there are hundreds of thousands watching from home and we hope we can have them back soon,” said Spaniard Fernando Alonso after saluting the smattering of spectators in his tribute.